schollii/pypubsub/README_WxPython.txt

 For wxPython users:

-The code in wx/lib/pubsub folder was originally part of the wxPython source base, but was eventually moved into its own project, PyPubSub, hosted on SourceForge.
+The code in this wx/lib/pubsub folder is taken verbatim from the PyPubSub project on SourceForge.net.
+Pubsub originated as a wxPython lib, but it is now a standalone project on SourceForge.
+It is included as part of wxPython distribution for convenience to wxPython users, but pubsub can also be installed standalone (see installation notes at http://pypubsub.sourceforge.net), or you can also overwrite the version in this folder with the standalone version or put an SVN checkout of pubsub in this folder, etc.

-The code in that folder is now taken from the repository on SourceForge.
-It is included as part of wxPython distribution for convenience to wxPython users, but pubsub can also be installed standalone (see installation notes at http://pypubsub.sourceforge.net).
-The PyPubSub website also has extensive documentation.
+Note that the source distribution on SF.net tends to be updated more often than the copy in wx/lib/pubsub.
+If you wish to install pubsub standalone, there are instructions on the Install page of http://pypubsub.sourceforge.net.

-The WxPython wiki also discusses usage of pubsub in wxPython, but some of the code is date.
+There is extensive documentation for pubsub at http://pypubsub.sourceforge.net, and some examples are in wx/lib/pubsub/examples.
+The WxPython wiki also discusses usage of pubsub in wxPython.

 Oliver Schoenborn
-December 2016
+December 2013